AmrBedir/BloggerJS-v0.3.1-Delete-Date-and-Time-AmrBedir/README.md

 # STEP 2: After clicking on the Theme section, Get into the “edit HTML”.
 # STEP 3: Now, Find out the <head> tag here.
 You can also find it out with the help of Cntrl+F.
 # Step 4: Now, Copy the Given Code and Paste it after the <head> tag and click on Save theme

-Now, you have done it.
-If you face any problem in the above-given steps you can watch this video tutorial also.